llm806/llm806/README.md

 - 🔭 I’m currently working on multimodal large models.
 - 👯 I’m looking to collaborate on projects related to multimodal AI.
 - 🤔 I’m looking for help with optimizing model training.
-- ⚡ Fun fact: I enjoy singing and playing basketball in my free time.
+- ⚡ I enjoy singing and playing basketball in my free time.